fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 Without upper and lower bounds, `update` can return any member of the infinitely large set of integers.

-A finite state machine fits our remote data cache problem because the states of that cache are finite.
+A finite state machine fits the remote data cache problem because the states of that cache are finite.
 Let's start by enumerating those states.
 Ultimately we want both general states and states that are specific to a subset of